mishushakov/dialogflow-web-v2/README.md

 - Subscription-Based, cost calculated per usage (monthly Billing)
 - Managed Dialogflow for Web v2 and Dialogflow Gateway Product lifecycle (installation, maintenance and updates) by a professional team, so you can focus on providing great value to your customers, without spending extra time and money for deploying, managing and updating your Web Interface
 - Cloud-Based with 99.95% SLA Uptime
-- One subdomain from us (if you prefer, you can also connect your custom domain), to embed it in iframe, websites etc.
+- One subdomain from us (if you prefer, you can also connect your custom domain) to embed it in iframe, websites etc.
 - As drawback, there is no direct modification allowed  from your side and the software ships as-is, if you want to have your modification applied, you can ask us to do it (at extra cost)

 ![](https://www.gatesfoundation.org/philanthropypartners/static/images/gpp_logo.png)